Conference attendees laughed and learned at Thursday morning's opening plenary, "Improv for Lawyers."

 Linenberger is just one of many speakers imparting knowledge, advice, and practical tips at an event that annually draws solo and small firm lawyers from Wisconsin and beyond.
 From substantive law to practice management, from technology to work-life balance and ethics, attendees are learning tools to succeed on and off the field (office).

-"If you are not at the Solo and Small Firm Conference, I think you are missing out what other people just like you are doing to run successful practices.
-To me, that's invaluable," said Spencer X. Smith, who consults law firms on social media strategy.
+"If you are not at the Solo & Small Firm Conference, I think you are missing out on what other people just like you are doing to run successful practices.
+To me, that's invaluable," said Spencer X. Smith, who consults with law firms on social media strategy.